damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

 ```
   Metadata:
-  It incudes the description of kinematic model in dynamic and statics form and represenation of structure of kinematic model (Refer to example 1 and 2).
+   It includes the description of the kinematic model in dynamic and statics form and representation of the structure of the kinematic model (Refer to example 1 and 2)

   - Represenation of kinematic model
-    - dynamic model
+    - Description of dynamic model
-    - Static model
+    - Description of static model
   ```

  ### **3. Open-source behavioral modelling environment**